Cathedral Beach - As Catedrais Beach

 Praia de Illas nearby

 When you reach the cliffs, a staircase is leading down to the beach.
 You can walk in either direction; walk to the right to get to the spectacular cathedral cave and the other arches roughly 600 meters one way.
 To the left are around 400 m to walk but not as spectacular.
 The beach itself is not safe for swimming.
 There are several caves on the right waiting to be explored.
 The first impressive rock arch appears to the left next to the sea.
-We continued walking getting to the cathedral and the natural bridges first.
-Just sharp at low tide we had the possibility to get to the very end of the beach and the last rock formation.
+We continued walking, getting to the cathedral and the natural bridges first.
+Just sharp at low tide, we could get to the very end of the beach and the last rock formation.

 You have to climb over one bigger rock to continue walking.
 The puddle to the right is too deep to walk through.
 We were the only ones early morning at sunrise, and we got captured by the beauty of mother’s nature and power.
 Always watch the waves when you get close to the rock arch formations.